AkiraGay/Docs/docs/ar/reference/commands.md

 ## !tryPremium

-Try the premium version of InviteSuccubus for free for a limited duration.
+Try the premium version of Invite Succubi for free for a limited duration.

 ### Usage